GoogleCloudPlatform/smart-on-fhir/README.md

   in `X-Client-ID` and `X-Client-Secret` headers with their requests and match one of the entries on this list, or else the request will be unauthorized.
-- `REMOVE_SCOPES`: a comma-delimited set of scopes to remove from the `X-Authorization-Scope` header that the proxy includes in its requests to downstream servers.
+- `REMOVE_SCOPES`: a comma-delimited set of scopes to remove from the `X-Authorization-Scope` and `X-Consent-Scope` headers that the proxy includes in its requests to downstream servers.
 - `WELL_KNOWN_AUTHORIZATION_ENDPOINT`: url to authorize for access token.
   Example: https://example.com/authoriize, it can be found on https://${FHIR_ISSUER}/.well-known/oidc-configuration
 - `WELL_KNOWN_TOKEN_ENDPOINT`: url to exchange token using auth code or refresh